How can a patient prevent errors in diagnosis

 Here is what you can do:

-1. Provide complete and accurate medical history: including past and current medical conditions, medications, allergies, and family history.
-Make a summary of your illness and treatment for the physicians to consider.
+• Provide complete and accurate medical history, including past and current medical conditions, medications, allergies, and family history.
+Make a summary of your medical history and treatment for the physicians to consider.

-2. Maintain clear, complete, and honest communication with the doctor: Do not hide anything.
-Share details of earlier self-diagnosis and self-treatment if any, changes in condition, including duration, intensity, and any triggering or relieving factors.
+• Have clear, complete, and open communication with the doctor.
+Do not hide anything.
+Share any self-diagnosis and self-medication, including duration, and relief/side effects.

-3. Undergo tests/investigations prescribed: Investigations and tests provide additional data for the doctor to make a decision.
-Get them done immediately.
-Seek clarification if in doubt.
+• Undergo tests/ investigations prescribed: Investigations and tests provide additional data for the doctor to make an informed decision.
+Get them done immediately from a renowned lab/facility.

-5. Ask questions about your diagnosis, treatment options, prescribed course of action, time for treatment, and finances required.
-Find out what to expect as a result of your treatment along with any risks and side effects.
+• Ask questions about your diagnosis, treatment options, prescribed course of action, time for treatment, and finances required.
+Find out what to expect as a result of your treatment, along with any risks and side effects.

-6. Seek a second opinion if you are unsure about a diagnosis, particularly in case of a serious illness or treatment plan like surgery.
-A second opinion can help to generate an alternative treatment plan or confirm and reassure that the existing plan is the most optimum.
+• Seek a second opinion if you are unsure about a diagnosis, particularly in case of a serious illness or treatment plan like surgery.
+A second opinion can help to generate an alternative treatment plan or confirm and reassure that the existing plan is the most optimal.

-7. Avoid self-detection and self-treatment with internet searches or word-of-mouth suggestions as this will not be a comprehensive assessment.
+• Avoid self-detection and self-treatment with internet searches or word- of-mouth suggestions, as this will not be a comprehensive assessment.
 It can further deteriorate your health and delay proper treatment.

 Correct diagnosis is most critical in determining the right treatment, play an active role, and reassuring yourself.